 The Importance of Keywords

 Keywords are the main focus in search engine optimization.
 When users type in a search query in their favorite search engine, they are actually typing in a keyword or phrase.
-The search engine then combs it’s database to find the most popular/useful site centered around that keyword.
+The search engine then combs it’s a database to find the most popular/useful site centered around that keyword.
 The search engines use a number of algorithms to calculate the usefulness and popularity of a website.
 It should be noted that popularity alone will not raise your page rankings, instead your site must be full of content that is useful and contains the proper keyword density.

-Keyword density is the percentage of words out of the total content that contain the keyword.
+Keyword density is the percentage of words out of the total content that contains the keyword.
 An optimal keyword density would be about 3%-5%.
 To put this into perspective, you’ll want to include the targeted keyword about 3-5 times in a 500-1000 word article.
 The placement of the keyword is also very important as well.
 SEO experts note that your chances of success are greater if you include the keyword within the first 25 words of the article, and within the last 25 words of the article.
 You’ll also want to include the keyword at least once in the middle of the article.
 Keywords should also be placed in title tags, and meta tags wherever possible.

 Instead of mindlessly placing the keywords in useless articles, it is optimal to include keywords in the same sentence as other key phrases.
-For this reason you may want to consider creating pages that focus on several keywords, with one main keyword being the primary focus.
+For this reason, you may want to consider creating pages that focus on several keywords, with one main keyword being the primary focus.
 For example, if the main keyword is: “ keyword optimization,” then you might want to place that keyword in the same sentence with the keyword: “keyword density.”
 This way when a user searches for “keyword optimization and keyword density,” your site has a chance of appearing in the top results.
 Although this may not work 100% of the time, experimenting with practices like this are the best way to target specific search queries.
 This is where my experience can help you, many times with outstanding results!

-While keywords are important, there has to be substance within the content as well and any clerical errors are indexed and will deduct from your total page ranking.
-For the best results you’ll want your content to be useful to the reader.
+While keywords are important, there has to be substantially within the content as well and any clerical errors are indexed and will deduct from your total page ranking.
+For the best results, you’ll want your content to be useful to the reader.
 This will improve the overall popularity of your website, which will ultimately increase your page ranking as mentioned.
 Before uploading any content to your website, make sure it has been proofread and edited.
 It is also important to be consistent with your practices.
 It often takes weeks to see the results of your labor.
 If you give up on a specific method too soon, or if you change your methods regularly, then it will be difficult, maybe next to impossible to find out what brings you the most success.